taw00/manuscript-css/README.md

 > instructions for usage.

 ### Pandoc: markdown exported to HTML

+*Step 2.5: converting a markdown file to an HTML file.*

 This requires you use the command line and to have Pandoc installed,
 <https://pandoc.org/>.